DiscipleTools/disciple-tools-streams/README.md

 - Track parent, child, and peer streams of work
 - Track key leaders connected as contacts
 - Track key disciples as contacts
-- Track key groups in the movement stream
+- Track key churches in the movement stream
 - Track comments and notes
 - (with the Trainings plugin installed) Track trainings in the stream
 - Track comments about the stream